Preventing Sexually Transmitted Diseases and Infections

 - Mild tingling or shooting pain in the legs, hips, or buttocks may occur hours to days before a genital herpes outbreak.

-The infection can spread to the lips through oral contact.
-As with HHV-1, medications can reduce the severity of the condition, but there is no cure.
+A genital herpes infection can spread to the lips through oral contact.
+As with oral herpes, medications can reduce the severity of genital herpes, but there is no cure.

 Hepatitis B is a virus that spreads through contact with body fluids and blood, so it can be transmitted through sexual intercourse.
 Hepatitis B infection is also possible through sharing of needles, razors, and toothbrushes.
 Babies can become infected at birth from an infected mother.
-It’s possible to go for years without symptoms of the infection.
+It's possible to go for years without symptoms of this STI.

 Hepatitis B Symptoms